MomsFriendlyDevCo/Momsronomicon/guides/gmail.md

 This guide is a walkthrough to setup your MFDC email with Gmail.

 Your **incoming** email should already have been set up by one of the team.
-This means any email addressed to `your-first-name@mfdc.biz` should end up wherever you usually receive email.
+This means any email addressed to `name@mfdc.io` should end up wherever you usually receive email.

 Outgoing email setup